essentialsofparallelcomputing/Chapter6/README.md

 # Chapter 6 Vectorization: FLOPs for free
-This is from Chapter 6 of the Parallel and High Performance Computing, Robey and Zamora, Manning Publications, available at http://manning.com
+This is from Chapter 6 of Parallel and High Performance Computing, Robey and Zamora, Manning Publications, available at http://manning.com

 The book may be obtained at